 7 Steps To Become Your Own Coach

-For many creatives (and professionals) of color, especially at the beginning of their careers, access to professional coaching is limited.
+For many creatives professionals, access to professional coaching is limited.
 Nonetheless, this shouldn’t stop you from reaching your professional and personal goals!
 Anyone can be their own coach through self-analysis, strategic planning, and accountability.
 Follow these 7 steps to become your own coach, in order to achieve your professional and personal career goals.

 1. Set a Goal